 Learn more: Orlando Set to Become No. 1 Destination for Healthy Meetings

-- At present time, Orange County requires the use of face masks in public places, with select exceptions.
+- Orange County requires the use of face masks in public places, with select exceptions.
 Additionally, social distancing is strongly encouraged per CDC recommendations.

 - Follow guidelines from the CDC and the Occupational Safety and Health Administration (OSHA) for health screenings, temperature checks, sanitizing and washing hands frequently.

-- In staging/check-out areas, monitor and mark floors to guide social distancing, and also physically separate and increase distance between employees and patrons.
+- In staging/check-out areas at the Orange County Convention Center (OCCC) and many other meeting venues, floors are marked to help guide social distancing, and also physically separate and increase distance between employees and patrons.

 - Any person who is exhibiting symptoms of or been diagnosed with COVID-19, or who has interacted with someone who has, should stay home.